-On this hill that you can reach via the telfer or on foot by walking through a cemetery, you can find some tea houses.
+On this hill that you can reach via the cable car or on foot by walking through a cemetery, you can find some tea houses.
 This open-air space that can accommodate up to 1400 people is a popular place among both foreign and local visitors.

-Corlulu Ali Pasa Medresesi
+4. Corlulu Ali Pasa Medresesi

-Corlulu Ali Pasa Medresesi is an old Ottoman monument and it’s located between Cemberlitas and Beyazit.
+Corlulu Ali Pasa Medresesi is an old Ottoman monument and it’s located between Cemberlitas and Beyazit (near Sultanahmet).
 This place is famous for its shisha and Turkish coffee that is cooked on a coal fire.

 Corlulu Ali Pasa Medresesi uses a special little roasted coffee and it’s also a very touristic place thanks to its historical atmosphere.
 Apart from coffee, different kind of tea, such as apple or sage tea, can also be found here.

-If you want to try different coffee types in a historical atmosphere, you need to visit Brew Coffee Works at Eminonu (walking distance from Sultanahmet).
+If you want to try different coffee types in a historical atmosphere, you need to visit Brew Coffeeworks at Eminonu (walking distance from Sultanahmet).
 It’s located at the ground floor of Legacy Ottoman Hotel on the way to the historical Sirkeci Railway Station.

 In addition to coffee, desserts that are made daily are supplied from the hotel.
 Cheesecake or macaroon might be a good choice to have alongside your coffee here.

-Emirgan Tarihi Cinaralti
+6. Emirgan Tarihi Cinaralti

 Emirgan Tarihi Cinaralti is located across Emirgan (Bosphorus) bus station and it’s located among hundreds of years of pine trees and it is where it derives its name from.

 We can easily say Emirgan Tarihi Cinaralti is one of the most ideal places to drink Turkish coffee where you can enjoy the breeze from the Bosphorus at the same time.

-Latife Turk Kahvesi
+7. Latife Turk Kahvesi

 Bebek Kahvesi was originally a fishermen coffee house that was opened in 1945 and it has been a popular spot among many thanks to its tea, bagel, menemen, and of course Turkish coffee.